Santa Rosa Wilderness

-The Santa Rosa Mountains have areas of cultural significance containing primitive trails, roasting pits, milling stations, rock shelters and examples of rock art.
+The Santa Rosa Mountains contain areas of historic and modern cultural significance, such as ancient game trails, roasting pits, milling stations, rock shelters and examples of rock art.
 Native Americans have identified areas that are currently used for temporary habitation, resource collection and ritual hunting.
-Remains of historical early settlement and mining include quarry sites, mining prospects and water improvements associated with natural springs.
+Evidence of post-colonial era American settlements and mining activities includes quarry sites, mining prospects, irrigation infrastructure and water improvements associated with natural springs.

 Wildlife, vegetation and topography

-The wilderness protects habitat that supports the largest herd of Peninsular bighorn sheep (Ovis canadensis) in the country.
-The Bighorn Institute, a non-profit research group established in 1982 by several biologists and veterinarians, estimates approximately 60 adult sheep live in the Santa Rosa Mountains, and a total population of 800 sheep in the Peninsular Ranges north of Mexico.
+The wilderness protects a portion of habitat that supports the largest herd of peninsular bighorn sheep (Ovis canadensis nelsoni) in the country; the sheep's range encompasses much of inland Southern California, south of Riverside and San Bernardino counties.
+They can also be found in Mexico, in the peninsular states of Baja California and Baja California Sur.
+The Bighorn Institute (a non-profit research group established in 1982 by several biologists and veterinarians) estimates that approximately 60 adult sheep live in the Santa Rosa Mountains, and a total population of 800 sheep in the Peninsular Ranges north of Mexico.